 - 7 ounces feta cheese crumbled

-- Juice and zest of 1/2 lemon (if desired, reserve some of the zest for sprinkling over the crostini at the end)
+- ½ lemon juice and zest (if desired, reserve some of the zest for sprinkling over the crostini at the end)

 - crushed red pepper flakes